babel/website/docs/plugins.md

 Please refer to the excellent [babel-handbook](https://github.com/thejameskyle/babel-handbook) to learn how to create your own plugins.

-The simple plugin that reverse's names (from the homepage):
+The simple plugin that reverses names (from the homepage):

 ```js
 export default function ({types: t}) {